james-priest/vickys-flowers/README.md

 ![Audit](docs/audit1.jpg)

 Best practices shows an 86 due to assets being served using HTTP/1 protocol which is what my local dev server uses.
 This will jump to the 95% range once HTTP/2 is used from a production web server.

+## Testing

+This webpage was successfully tested on Firefox, IE, Edge, & Chrome.

+Safari was not available to test with but transpiling and polyfill settings were configured to target the last two versions of every browser in use with more than 2% market share.

 ## Screenshots